fbpx

-If you’re invested in property – either as a homeowner, buy-to-let investor, or a holder of a Real Estate Investment Trust (REIT) – you may be worried about the impact of higher borrowing costs on house prices.
+If you’re invested in property – either as a homeowner, buy-to-let investor, or a holder of a Real Estate Investment Trust (REIT) – you may be worried about the impact of high borrowing costs on house prices.

 In this article we’re going to explore that relationship between interest rates and house prices, and take a look at the chances of a house price crash before the end of the year.
 Keep on reading for all the details or click on a link below to jump straight to a specific section…

-According to Nationwide’s most recent House Price Index, property prices were down 0.1% between May and April 2023.
-In terms of annual prices, the average property in the UK is now 3.4% cheaper than a year ago.
+In terms of the annual price change, however, the average property in the UK is now 3.3% cheaper than a year ago.

-Following decades of excessive house price inflation, witnessing house price falls may give you cause to celebrate if you’re a first-time buyer (but only if you’ve a hefty deposit to cancel out the impact of higher mortgage rates).
+Following decades of excessive house price inflation, witnessing these annual house price falls may give you cause to celebrate if you’re a first-time buyer (but only if you’ve a hefty deposit to cancel out the impact of higher mortgage rates).

 Of course, if you’re a homeowner or property investor, then you’ll probably see falling house prices in a negative light.